peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if the minus sign, the value is negative.)

- * One or more digits, with a single optional decimal point after the first digit and before the last digit (these digits may begin with any number of zeros).
+ * One or more digits, with a single optional decimal point (".", U+002E) before or after those digits or between two of them.
+These digits may begin with any number of zeros.

  * Optionally, "E"/"e" followed by an optional (positive exponent) or "-" (negative exponent) and followed by one or more digits specifying the exponent (these digits may begin with any number of zeros).

-The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits (these digits may begin with any number of zeros), all in any combination of case.
+The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic upper-case and/or basic lower-case letters.

 All characters mentioned above are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including spaces.